practicusai/docs/docs/advanced.md

     # 'row' is a Pandas Data Frame row that you can access *any* column
     result = row['B'] + row['C'] + args[2] + args[3] + args[4]
-    # the below does the same, wihtout accessing row
+    # the below does the same, without accessing row
     result = args[0] + args[1] + args[2] + args[3] + args[4]

     return result